Got Rotting Roots? Pythium: An In-depth Analysis

 Note: it is currently not advised to add products containing Trichoderma at the same time as those with mycorrhizae due to competition between these two fungal species.
 You could inoculate with mycorrhizae and allow for good establishment to occur over 4-6 weeks, then inoculate with Trichoderma and not see too much inhibition or competition, but studies have shown that applying mycorrhizae and trichoderma simultaneously can lead to an inhibition of mycorrhizae establishment.

-Other products that are excellent at building good populations of beneficial biology to improve root growth, health and prevent disease include Ecothrive Charge and Vita Link Bio-Pac.
+Other products that are excellent at building good populations of beneficial biology to improve root growth, health and prevent disease include Ecothrive Charge.

 In instances where a bad problem is found it is often good practice to sterilise the solution to kill all living microorganisms in the nutrient solution.
 This can be done effectively with Pythoff, which uses chlorine compounds at 1% to eradicate pathogens, but you will need to apply regularly as the chlorine compounds do dissipate over time.
+Using a sharp pair of scissors, remove all brown and mushy roots before sterilizing them with a solution of 1 part bleach to 3 parts water.
+This will help prevent the spread of fungal spores to other plants or soil.
 Using plenty of Pythoff for a few weeks, then following it up with Root Rot Stop is a good approach to getting on top of a problem.

 Note: Pythoff will destroy all living microorganisms so obviously don’t add any beneficial biological products at the same time.